 How to Improve Your English - 10 Idioms About Death

-This article will help you if you are learning English as a second language, and, I hope, it will entertain you if English is your home language.
+This article will help you if you are learning English as a second language and, if English is your home language, I hope it will entertain you

 Some of these English idioms are respectful and more formal, whilst others are less formal, or even humorous or unsympathetic.

 There are many more expressions you can use when talking about death, but I have picked out just a few, to get you started on the path to mortality.

 Here is a List of the Various Ways You Can Describe Death or Dying

 I will explain in detail lower down the page how each expression is used, and whether it is appropriate in the circumstances